Local, scenic, quiet, and waiting for you to discover it for yourself – Ninh Binh is undoubtedly the hidden gem in Northern Vietnam.

-One great trail to cycle is the Ninh Binh Valley Homestay loop track (look on a map and it will make sense), which takes you deep into Ninh Binh valley.
-One of the favourite things I did with my time there was cycling along the dirt road, rice paddies either side, the reflections of the giant rocks being reflected back at me with no other tourist in sight.
+One great trail to cycle is the Ninh Binh Valley Homestay loop track (look on a map, and it will make sense), which takes you deep into Ninh Binh valley.
+One of the favorite things I did with my time there was cycling along the dirt road, rice paddies either side, the reflections of the giant rocks being reflected back at me with no other tourist in sight.

 Experience Relaxing In The Luxurious Hang Mua Ecolodge Amidst Nature

 Tucked away under the iconic rocky karst mountains of Vietnam and looking directly at Mua Mountain, the Hang Mua Ecolodge is the perfect place to stay in Ninh Binh for relaxing nature and serenity.
-Located equal distance from both the famous Tam Coc & Trang An eco-rafting experiences, you can easily get anywhere from here
+Located equal distance from both the famous Tam Coc & Trang An eco-rafting experiences, you can quickly get anywhere from here.

-Hang Mua Ecolodge is a short bike trip through lush rice fields and along quiet roads – but you are unlikely to want to leave for long as you’ll want soon want to be back to sit on your ecolodge porch looking up at the majestic Mua Mountain at sunset or get hot and steamy in their uber-luxurious outdoor rain shower.
+Hang Mua Ecolodge is a short bike trip through lush rice fields and along quiet roads – but you are unlikely to want to leave for long as you’ll soon want to be back to sit on your ecolodge porch looking up at the majestic Mua Mountain at sunset or get hot and steamy in their uber-luxurious outdoor rain shower.

 Experience Delicious Dining in Ninh Binh Without Pretence

 Here you are going to find quiet spaces, traffic-free roads and plenty of nature.
 Visiting Ninh Binh is also a chance to get back to basics, to experience the best of Vietnam food without all the fancy-fusion food eateries with bowties that have cropped up in Hanoi (though just one wouldn’t hurt).

 Experience True Exploring Filled With Surprise And Intrigue

 Pagodas a plenty, teeming with temples and more caves than you can throw a stick at.
 Adventure it alone along winding roads and farm tracks and get lost between the mammoth granite giants.
-Find picture perfect spots with not a soul around or amuse yourself with the many animals that’ll greet you along your way including cute pups and photogenic buffalo.
+Find picture-perfect spots with not a soul around or amuse yourself with the many animals that’ll greet you along your way, including cute pups and photogenic buffalo.

 Skip Tripadvisor and the most touristy food spots, find your own.
-Head to town, you won’t be at a shortage of places to choose from no matter how hungry you are or grab a snack at the many small local stalls you see along your way.
+Head to town; you won’t be at a shortage of places to choose from, no matter how hungry you are or grab a snack at the many small local stalls you see along your way.
 Want something a little less active?

 How To Get To Ninh Binh And the Hang Múa Caves Vietnam

 You can also catch the same train from the south from Da Nang or Hue to Ninh Binh.
 If you have a Ha Long Bay tour beforehand, there is no need to head back to Hanoi and waste time – A direct shuttle leaves from outside the Ha Long Bay Marina to Tam Coc / Ninh Bing… Just ask your tour guide on the boat to get you a seat!

-So there you have it, I bet you’re sold right and are just dying to visit Ninh Binh and Mua Caves on your Vietnam trip right?
-If you follow these simple steps you are going to have the best experiences in Ninh Binh area – and staying at Hang Mua Ecolodge and climbing to the top of that majestic mountain at sunset (or sunrise) is sure to be a highlight.
+So there you have it, I bet you’re sold right and are just dying to visit Ninh Binh and Mua Caves on your Vietnam trip, right?
+If you follow these simple steps, you are going to have the best experiences in the Ninh Binh area – and staying at Hang Mua Ecolodge and climbing to the top of that majestic mountain at sunset (or sunrise) is sure to be a highlight.

 A Short List Of Things To Do in Ninh Binh

-Bich Dong Pagoda – An ancient tiered pagoda hidden in the mountains and reachable by boat with plenty of natural caves.
+- Bich Dong Pagoda – An ancient tiered pagoda hidden in the mountains and reachable by boat with plenty of natural caves.

-Tràng An Scenic Landscape Complex – An epic landscape recently declared UNESCO World Heritage.
-The beginning of your Trang An grottoes tour is going to be rather crowded but time your visit for a weekend after 1pm and you will be able to discover these glorious caves and scenes by boat with almost nobody else.
+- Tràng An Scenic Landscape Complex – An epic landscape recently declared UNESCO World Heritage.
+The beginning of your Trang An grottoes tour is going to be rather crowded but time your visit for a weekend after 1 pm, and you will be able to discover these glorious caves and scenes by boat with almost nobody else.

-Hoa Lu Ancient Capital – Not far cycling past the Trang An grottoes tour was the stunning ruins of the Hoa Lu Ancient Capital.
+- Hoa Lu Ancient Capital – Not far cycling past the Trang An grottoes tour was the stunning ruins of the Hoa Lu Ancient Capital.
 The first fundamental Government of Vietnam, this is a great place to wander in the morning while the tour buses plow Trang An!

-Phát Diệm Cathedral – Built in stone in 1892 this church is a blend of Vietnamese and European architectural and what is best summed up as a ‘eclectic architectural style’.
+- Phát Diệm Cathedral – Built in stone in 1892, this church is a blend of Vietnamese and European architectural and what is best summed up as a ‘eclectic architectural style’.

-Tam Coc Boat Tour – From what we heard, this was the most over-rated thing to do in Ninh Binh and it’s easy to see why when you are there (two Tam Coc Boat Tour photos below and the middle one is the better, more peaceful view over the Tam Coc river from Hang Mua Caves Vietnam).
+- Tam Coc Boat Tour – From what we heard, this was the most over-rated thing to do in Ninh Binh, and it’s easy to see why when you are there (two Tam Coc Boat Tour photos below and the middle one is the better, more peaceful view over the Tam Coc river from Hang Mua Caves Vietnam).
 Thousands of boats in a dirty pond and everybody screaming at you.
-We loved Ninh Binh but instead of a Tam Coc boat tour, head out on a more organised Trang An Grottoes Tour.
+We loved Ninh Binh but instead of a Tam Coc boat tour, head out on a more organized Trang An Grottoes Tour.